Ethiopian spiced pumpkin soup (D'ba zigni)

 Roasted pumpkin seeds (see note below for seasoning instructions)

-Make the Berbere spice powder by individually roasting each of the whole ingredients till lightly browned and aromatic.
+Make the Berbere spice powder by individually roasting each of the whole ingredients until lightly browned and aromatic.
 Cool and grind to a fine powder in a spice mill or coffee grinder.
-Mix the rest of the ingredients in and store in an air-tight container.
-Ir will last for quite sometime.
+Mix the rest of the ingredients and store in an airtight container.
+It will last for quite some time.

-Excellent ready-made versions available in India (at Doyen Foods) and in the US (at Brundo Spice Company), frankly it is just so much cheaper to buy the ready mix.
+Excellent ready-made versions are available in India (at Doyen Foods) and the US (at Brundo Spice Company); frankly, it is just so much cheaper to buy the ready mix.

-To make the soup, heat the oil in a large pot, big enough for all the ingredients, and sauté the onions till lightly golden, about 3-4 minutes.
-Add the ginger and cook for an additional minute till the ginger is aromatic and no longer smells raw.
+To make the soup, heat the oil in a large pot big enough for all the ingredients and sauté the onions until lightly golden, about 3-4 minutes.
+Add the ginger and cook for an additional minute until the ginger is aromatic and no longer smells raw.
 Add the Berbere spice powder and give a quick stir.
-Add the pumpkins, tomato paste and salt and sauté for 3-4 minutes till the pumpkins are coated with the spices.
+Add the pumpkins, tomato paste, and salt and sauté for 3-4 minutes until the pumpkins are coated with the spices.

 Taste the soup for salt and spices.
-Adjust for salt and spice.
-If you want the soup to be spicer, add some more Berbere spice powder, 1/2 teaspoon at a time, and simmer for an additional 10 minutes to incorporate the flavors into the soup.
+Adjust for salt and seasoning.
+If you want the soup spicer, add some more Berbere spice powder, 1/2 teaspoon at a time, and simmer for an additional 10 minutes to incorporate the flavours.

-Serve hot garnished with a tablespoon of yogurt, minced cilantro and toasted pumpkin seeds.
+Serve hot, garnished with a tablespoon of yoghurt, minced cilantro and toasted pumpkin seeds.

-Note: I occasionally also toss 1/4 cup pumpkin seeds in 1 teaspoon olive oil and add 1/2 teaspoon Berbere spice mix and toss to coat evenly.
+Note: I occasionally also toss 1/4 cup pumpkin seeds in 1 teaspoon olive oil, add 1/2 teaspoon Berbere spice mix, and toss to coat evenly.
 Use to top the soup.